List of tsunamis affecting New Zealand: 234 Taupo

 Although an inland eruption, the Taupo eruption is considered to have caused an atmospheric pressure wave of sufficient magnitude to cause a tsunami.
 Radiocarbon dating of prehistoric tsunami in the Cook Strait area indicates a possible correlation with one such event.

 1360 Healy

 There is evidence of a tsunami in the Bay of Plenty from the Healy volcanic eruption.

 1883 Krakatoa

-The Krakatoa eruption generated a rissaga of up to 2 metres high on the New Zealand coast.
+The Krakatoa eruption generated a meteotsunami of up to 2 metres high on the New Zealand coast.

 2022 Hunga Tonga

 A combination of a cyclone surge from Cyclone Cody and the tsunami caused extensive damage at a marina in Tutukaka in New Zealand.
 The waves pulled boats away from their moorings, taking some out into the bay and smashing some together, as well as damaging the structures at the marina.
 About eight to ten boats were completely sunken, with the total damage estimated to be worth millions of dollars.
 According to Hauraki Gulf Weather, the tsunami struck on 16 January 2022 at between 01:05 and 01:10 local time on Great Barrier Island with a height of 1.33 m.
 The tsunami caused flooding at Mahinepua Bay, where a campsite was located; all 50 individuals at the site were safe.
 A group of people fishing in Hokianga Harbour had to run for their lives to escape the waves, and reported having to drive through water over 1 m deep.
 Unusual waves were recorded in Port Taranaki in New Plymouth.
 They lasted 24 hours, with the largest having a peak-to-peak height of 1 m at 08:30 local time.
 There were no casualties reported in New Zealand.